-- The decision of ECHA is based on the examination of the testing proposals submitted by you, in your dossier for the Substance: Zinc bis(O,O-diisooctyl) bis(dithiophosphate) (EC number: 249-109-7). - In relation to the testing proposals subject to the present decision, you propose a testing strategy intending to fulfil the standard information requirements for: - Sub-chronic toxicity study (90-day), (Annex IX, Section 8.6.2.) - Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.) - Pre-natal developmental toxicity study in a second species (Annex X, Section 8.7.2.) - In IUCLID, Sections 7.5.1 and 7.8.2, you propose to test analogue substances and use the results obtained to adapt the above indicated standard information requirements for your registered substance by using a grouping and read-across approach according to Annex XI, Section 1.5. of the REACH Regulation, as proposed for the "ZDDP category". - 4 You are proposing to test 4 analogue substances, as follows: - 1.
-Zinc O,O,O',O'-tetrabutyl bis(phosphorodithioate (CAS:6990-43-8; EC: 230-257-6) - 2.
-Phosphorodithioic acid, mixed 0,0-bis(1,3-dimethylbutyl and iso-Pr) esters, zinc salts (CAS:84605-29-8; EC: 283-392-8) - 3.
-Zinc bis(O,O-diisooctyl) bis(dithiophosphate) (CAS: 4259-15-8; EC: 224-235-5) - 4.
-Phosphorodithioic acid, mixed 0,0-bis(2-ethylhexyl and iso-Pr) esters, zinc salts (CAS: 68909-93-3; EC: 272-723-1) - In addition, you are proposing to test unspecified substances from ZDDP category for information requirement of Annex X, Section 8.7.2. - 6 Legal Background on ECHA's assessment of the grouping of substances and read-across hypothesis - The evaluation by ECHA of testing proposals submitted by registrants aims at ensuring that generation of information is tailored to real information needs.
-To this end, it is necessary to consider whether programs of testing proposed by you are appropriate to fulfil the relevant information requirements and to guarantee the identification of health and environmental hazards of substances.
-In that respect, the REACH Regulation aims at promoting wherever possible the use of alternative means, where equivalent results to the prescribed test are provided on health and environmental hazards. - Article 13(1) of the REACH Regulation provides that information on intrinsic properties of substances may be generated whenever possible by means other than vertebrate animal tests, including information from structurally related substances (grouping of substances and read-across), "provided that the conditions set out in Annex XI are met". - The first Recital and the first Article of the REACH Regulation establish the "promotion of alternative methods for assessment of hazards of substances" as an objective pursued by the Regulation.
-In accordance with that objective, ECHA considers whether a prediction of the relevant properties of the substance subject to the present decision by using the results of the proposed tests is plausible based on the information currently available.

-10 ECHA has considered the scientific and regulatory validity of your read-across approach(es) in general before assessing the specific standard information requirements in the following sections.
+- Sub-chronic toxicity study (90-day), (Annex IX, Section 8.6.2.) - Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.) - 3 ECHA has assessed the read-across approach and prediction possibility, in relation to the above-mentioned information requirements, in the respective draft decisions on the substances that are members of the ZDDP category. - 4 Further, you propose a testing strategy, including the proposal to test two unspecified substances from ZDDP category as part of the read-across and grouping approach, in accordance with Annex XI, Section 1.5. of the REACH Regulation, to fulfil the standard information requirement for: - Pre-natal developmental toxicity study in a second species (Annex X, Section 8.7.2.) - 5 Legal Background on ECHA's assessment of the grouping of substances and read-across hypothesis - 6 The evaluation by ECHA of testing proposals submitted by registrants aims at ensuring that generation of information is tailored to real information needs.
+To this end, it is necessary to consider whether programmes of testing proposed by you are appropriate to fulfil the relevant information requirements and to guarantee the identification of health and environmental hazards of substances.
+In that respect, the REACH Regulation aims at promoting wherever possible the use of alternative means, where equivalent results to the prescribed test are provided on health and environmental hazards. - 7 Article 13(1) of the REACH Regulation provides that information on intrinsic properties of substances may be generated whenever possible by means other than vertebrate animal tests, including information from structurally related substances (grouping of substances and read-across), "provided that the conditions set out in Annex XI are met". - 8 The first Recital and the first Article of the REACH Regulation establish the "promotion of alternative methods for assessment of hazards of substances" as an objective pursued by the Regulation.
+In accordance with that objective, ECHA considers whether a prediction of the relevant properties of the substance subject to the present decision by using the results of the proposed tests is plausible based on the information currently available. - 9 ECHA has considered the scientific and regulatory validity of your read-across approach(es) in general before assessing the specific standard information requirements in the following sections.

+1.1.
 Assessment of the read-across approach

-- Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
+- 10 Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
 Firstly, there needs to be structural similarity between substances which results in a likelihood that the substances have similar physicochemical, toxicological and ecotoxicological properties so that the substances may be considered as a group or category.
-Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group. - Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017). - 0.1.1.
-Scope of the grouping of substances (category) - In your registration dossier you propose a category of "ZDDP".
+Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group. - 11 Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017).

+0.1.1.
+Scope of the grouping of substances (category)

+12 In your registration dossier you propose a category of "ZDDP".
 The category consists of 13 substances, all alkyl ZDDPs.
 You provide the following documents as separate attachments in IUCLID Section 13: